 - Remove the tenant’s personal belongings from the property

 - Shut off utilities

-Doing any of these can land you a hefty fine.
-In some instances, you may be fined up to $500 for each day the tenant’s property is in your possession.
+Doing any of these can land a landlord a hefty fine.
+In some instances, they may be fined up to $500 for each day the tenant’s property is in your possession.

 Removal by Writ of Restitution

-Assuming you win the case, the judge will decide how much the tenant owes, including in court costs, the Washington eviction attorney’s fees, and rent.
+Assuming you, as the landlord, win the case, the judge will decide how much the tenant owes, including in court costs, the Washington eviction attorney’s fees, and rent.

 Once a writ of restitution is served, the tenant will only have 3 or 4 days to vacate.
 If the tenant fails to move out within that timeframe, the sheriff will carry out the eviction.

 The Washington landlord-tenant laws require you to store any property that’s left behind after an eviction.
 Any hauling and storage costs will be shouldered by the tenant.

-When dealing with problematic tenants, there are times when eviction is your best course.
+When dealing with problematic tenants, there are times when the eviction process is your best course.
 If that’s the case for you right now, keep the tips above in mind, and you’ll do just fine.